Frequently asked questions

 Are there maps available for Wellington Park?

-Other maps and information sheets are available free at the Hobart Service Tasmania shop and Hobart Visitor Information Centre.
+Other maps and information sheets are available for free at the Hobart Service Tasmania shop, Hobart Travel Centre, Fern Tree Tavern and Collinsvale Shop.

 Bushwalking guides include: